Gilbert Padilla: Activism

-In September 1962, the NFWA was created and initially set up based on CSO administrative structures with Chavez as president and Padilla as vice president.
+In September 1962, the National Farm Workers Association (NFWA) was created.
+It was initially set up based on CSO administrative structures with Chavez as president and Padilla as vice president.
 Padilla ended up finding a new source of funding via Fred Ross and the IAF.
 In January 1965, Padilla was hired by the Reverend Jim Drake to work with the Migrant Ministry in Porterville.
 By May, Drake and Padilla were organizing farm worker families living in the area's Woodville and Linnell labor camps in a rent strike.

 The workers were living in shabby tin houses, freezing in winter and sweltering in summer, that were meant to be torn down by 1947, but the California state government paid no attention to this and continued to charge monthly rent without trying to update the conditions.
 The strike succeeded and the government agreed to construct better buildings on the same property for the farm workers.

 In August 1965, the first grape strike was held at Rancho Blanco, which was not too far from Porterville.
-Many of those who had participated in the rent strike came to support the new effort, including Drake, farm workers, LeRoy Chatfield, and young college students that Padilla had gotten to know.
-To bring more attention to the situation, Padilla went against Drake's advice to publish the strike in the local Fresno Bee.
-Chavez, who was hospitalized, did not participate and later berated Padilla for deliberately waiting until he was sick to take action.
+Many of those who had participated in the rent strike came to support the new effort, including Drake, farm workers, LeRoy Chatfield, and college students that Padilla had gotten to know.
+To bring more attention to the situation, Padilla went against Drake's advice and publicized the strike in The Fresno Bee.
+Chavez, who was hospitalized, did not participate.
+He later berated Padilla for deliberately waiting until he was sick to take action.

 In the following years, Padilla willingly uprooted his family to move from place to place.
 In December 1965, he went to Los Angeles to set up the Schenley boycott; in 1966 he worked on the election in El Paso, Texas where the NWFA won an election for the first time.

 Meanwhile, the Agricultural Workers Organizing Committee (AWOC), a Filipino farm worker organization, clashed with the NFWA, whose farm laborer goals were seen as intruding upon their territory.
 Chavez and Padilla worked out the details with Larry Itliong to merge the groups for mutual benefit.
 In 1973, Padilla was elected secretary-treasurer of the newly-formed UFW.

-However, Chavez became increasingly paranoid and controlling and began to purge the union of those who he felt were Communists or secretly plotted against him.
+Chavez became increasingly paranoid and controlling.
+He began to purge the union of those who he felt were communist or secretly plotting against him.
 One by one, key members from the early days began leaving and destabilizing the core group.
 Padilla himself left in 1980, disappointed that his loyalty was being questioned.

 Personal life

 Padilla married twice.
 His second wife, Esther Negrete Padilla, was highly involved in his labor organization activities and for a time, worked the fields with her eldest step-son to support Padilla.
-She was first Latina elected to the Fresno City Council where she served a four-year term representing District 5, a predominate Latino area, from 1991-1995.
+She was first Latina elected to the Fresno, California City Council where she served a four-year term representing District 5, a predominately Latino area, from 1991-1995.
 She died in 2013.
-Padilla currently resides in Fresno, California and leads an active life with his family and circle of friends.
-Former huelgistas and friends visit and stay in touch with him regularly.
+As of 2018, Padilla resided near family in Fresno.
+Former huelgistas and friends visited and stayed in touch with him regularly.